 Take this lesson to the next level by:

-- Asking your students to find other ways to determine the height of a jump:
+- Asking your pupils to find other ways to determine the height of a jump, for example:

 - Using the Hub's Acceleration Sensor

 - Using only time